 EDUCATION THROUGH LITERATURE:

 These are the four books that rapidly came to mind concerning literature that provides readers with significant insight into racism.
 I will certainly be enhancing this shamefully meagre list as I continue to read more about this subject matter.
+(The books listed below I have all read.)

 The Hate U Give by: Angie Thomas – A novel